-- Personal The investor will be able to see her stake in her portfolio.
+- Portfolio The investor will be able to see her stake in her portfolio.

 - View-only View everything, but not able to edit.

 - Admin Full access.

-Every user on Ledgy has a portfolio where she can see her investments.
+Every user on Ledgy has a portfolio where they can see their investments.

-- Find your portfolio: Click on your name (upper-right corner) then select portfolio.
+- Find your portfolio: Click on My Portfolio (lower-left corner).

-- See investments: The company you’ve invested in needs to add you as a shareholder with your email address and also needs to click on the Publish button on the Transactions page.
+- To see investments: The company you’ve invested in needs to add you as a shareholder (and add your email address) and also needs to click on the Publish button on the Transactions page.

 Ledgy lets you work with multiple admins on the cap table.
-You can see a change history in the change log on the Settings page.
+You can see a change history in the Last Changes log in the Dashboard page.